Infineon/mtb-example-btsdk-hid-ble-mouse/README.md

 - Sending HID reports to the host
 - Processing write requests from the host
 - Low power management
-- Over the air firmware update (OTAFWU)
+- Over the air firmware update (OTAFU)

 ## Instructions

 To demonstrate the app, walk through the following steps:

 1. Plug in the WICED board or mouse HW into your computer
 2. Put on jumper to bypass Serial Flash (i.e. jumper on J5 in CYW920819EVB\_02 board), then power up the board or mouse HW.
 3. Remove the jumper so that download procedure below can write to Serial Flash.
-4. Build and download the application (to the EVAL board or the mouse HW)
+4. Build and download the application (to the EVAL board or the mouse HW).
-5. If download failed due to not able to detecting device, just repeat step 4 again.
+5. If the download failed due to not able to detecting device, just repeat step 4 again.

-6. Unplug the EVAL board or the mouse HW from your computer (i.e. unplug the UART cable)
+6. Unplug the EVAL board or the mouse HW from your computer (i.e. unplug the UART cable).
 7. Power cycle the EVAL board or the mouse HW.
-8. Press connect button to start LE advertising, then pair with a PC or Tablet
+8. Press the User button to start LE advertising, then pair with a PC or Tablet.
 9. Once connected, it becomes the mouse of the PC or Tablet.

-In case what you have is only the WICED EVAL board, you can reset the device while press and hold User button.
-The device will enter discovery.
-Once the device is in discovery for pairing, you can release the User button.
+In case what you have is only the WICED EVAL board, you can reset the device while pressing and holding the User button.
+The device will enter Discovery mode.
+Once the device is in Discovery mode for pairing, you can release the User button.

-Using ClientControl tool:
+Using the ClientControl tool:
-NOTE: Make sure you the compile flag "TESTING\_USING\_HCI=1" is turned on.
-This allows PC application, ClientCiontrol, to control the device via HCI\_UART port.
+NOTE: Make sure the compile flag "TESTING\_USING\_HCI=1" is set in the application makefile.
+This allows the ClientControl host PC application to control the device via the HCI\_UART port.

 For 20819/20820 devices:

-1. Plug the hardware into your computer
+1. Plug the hardware into your computer.
-2. Build and download the application
+2. Build and download the application.
 3. Run ClientControl.exe.
 4. Choose 3M as Baudrate and select the serial port in ClientControl tool window.
 5. Open the port and then reset the device.
 Close and re-open the port so the HID tab gets activated.

 For 20735/20835 devices:

 1. Plug the hardware into your computer
 2. Build and download the application
 3. Run ClientControl.exe.
-4. Choose 3M as Baudrate and select the serial port in ClientControl tool window.
+4. Choose 3M as Baudrate and select the serial port in the ClientControl tool window.
 5. Reset the device.
 (Press reset button or unplug/plug the USB cable).
 Within 2 seconds, before the device enters deep sleep, open the port.
-If HIDD tab is not activated, close the port and repeat step 5.
+If the HIDD tab on ClientControl is not activated, close the port and repeat step 5.
 Once the HID tab is activated, the HID buttons will become available.
 6. Click on "Enter Pairing Mode" to start pairing, then pair with a PC or Tablet.
 7. Once connected, it becomes the mouse of the PC or Tablet.
-8. Since iOS or Android may not show mouse action, the keyboard reports are implemented for demostration of HID reports.
-Click on the key buttons, to send the key reports.
+8. Since iOS or Android may not show mouse action, the keyboard reports are implemented for demonstration of HID reports.
+Click on the key buttons to send the key reports.
 For example to send key down event when key '1' is pushed, report should be 01 00 00 1e 00 00 00 00 00.
 When key is released, it should send all keys up 01 00 00 00 00 00 00 00 00.
 The WICED evaluation board's User button is implemented as mouse Left Click.
 For example, you can move your mouse to any active button in ClientControl and press the User button as mouse left click to click on the ClientControl buttons.
-9. Click on "Motion" button will automatically move mouse cursor diagonally.
+9. Clicking on the "Motion" button will automatically move the mouse cursor diagonally.
-10. To send mouse reports, you can use Interrupt channel, Input report.
+10. To send mouse reports, use Interrupt channel, Input report.
 Enter the contents of the report and click on the Send button, to send the report.
-For example:
+For example, report contents should be as shown below for the following events:
-- To send button down event when LEFT button is pushed, report should be 02 01 00 00 00 00.
-All buttons up 02 00 00 00 00 00.
+  - To send button down event when LEFT button is pushed:<br/>
+   08 01 00 00 00 00
+  - To send All buttons up event:<br/>
+   08 00 00 00 00 00
-- To send scroll up event, report should be
+  - To send scroll up event:<br/>
-   02 00 00 00 00 ff.
+   08 00 00 00 00 ff
-- To send scroll down event, report should be
+  - To send scroll down event:<br/>
-   02 00 00 00 00 01.
+   08 00 00 00 00 01
-- To send mouse cursor (Y+8) event, report can be
+  - To send mouse cursor (Y+8) event:<br/>
-   02 00 00 80 ff 00.
+   08 00 00 80 ff 00
-- To send mouse cursor (Y-8) event, report can be
+  - To send mouse cursor (Y-8) event:<br/>
-   02 00 00 80 00 00.
+   08 00 00 80 00 00
-- To send mouse cursor (X+8) event, report can be
+  - To send mouse cursor (X+8) event:<br/>
-   02 00 08 00 00 00.
+   08 00 08 00 00 00
-- To send mouse cursor (X-8) event, report can be
+  - To send mouse cursor (X-8) event:<br/>
-   02 00 f8 0f 00 00 .
+   08 00 f8 0f 00 00

 ## Application Settings

 - TESTING\_USING\_HCI
-    - Use this option for testing with Bluetooth Profile Client Control.
-The Client Control UI can be used to provide input.
+    - Use this option for testing with the ClientControl host application.
+The ClientControl UI can be used to provide input.
 When this option is enabled, the  device will not enter SDS/ePDS for power saving.

 - OTA\_FW\_UPGRADE
     - Use this option for enabling firmware upgrade over the Air (OTA) capability.